 "Ok, let's try Manana then!"

-Basically this was the conversation between my friend Steve and I, which lead to another documented first ascent of a Windward ridge the next day.
+This was the conversation between my friend Steve and me, which lead to another documented first ascent of a Windward ridge the next day.

-But let's just jump back a couple weeks to our scouting mission.
+But let's just jump back a couple of weeks to our scouting mission.

 Pu'ukauai, Pu'ukiolea and Pu'ukuolani.

 All smaller 600-700ft high hills.

 I needed to get to the top of those, so I could check them off my list.
 While studying the topographic maps of the area, my eyes got caught on the mauka (mountain) side of the ridge which leads straight up to the KST (Ko'olau Summit Trail).
 It was a very distinct ridge line and looked interesting enough to continue my research, finding out afterward that supposedly nobody made it up to the top.
 It even looked like an easier climb that the neighboring Ahuimanu Uka ridge.

 On our scouting trip with Steve, I was able to get to the top of all 3 peaks, but instead of going closer to the base of the mountain to get a closer look, we found an interesting trail leading from the beautiful cook pine area down to Waiahole Valley.